 prefvmx.minVmMemPct = P

 Going back to VMware Fusion, memory overcommitment is also possible but the option to configure it is not available in the VMware Fusion UI.
 You will need to add the above setting into the VMware Fusion configuration file located in /Library/Preferences/VMware\ Fusion/config which does not exist by default.
+You will need to restart Fusion/Workstation for the change to go into effect.

 In addition to the change, if you do decide to overcommit your memory, it was also mentioned that you may also want to disable Hard Disk buffering for optimal performance.
 You can make this change in the Advanced Settings of the the VM as seen in the screenshot below.